Narak76543/hcph_backend/README.md

      ```

 2. **Create .env File**
-   - Create a `.env` file from `env.example` and update the configuration:
+   - Create a `.env` file from `.env.example` and update the configuration:
      ```bash
      cp env.example .env
      ```